Helping birth families cover

 £14.95

 This research study explores and evaluates the growing area of adoption support of birth families where a child has been adopted.
-It is based on data collected from eight agencies providing independent support services to birth relatives, and from interviews with 73 birth relatives with recent experience of losing a child to adoption.
+It is based on data collected from eight agencies providing independent support services to birth relatives, and from interviews with over 70 birth relatives with recent experience of losing a child to adoption.
 The study explores take-up rates of support, birth relatives’ views on the adoption process and support services, and the costs of support services, along with the impact of such services on birth families’ psychological well-being and ability to cope with the adoption.
 Implications for practice are considered, with advice to agencies about how to provide a more effective service.

-All social workers, managers and policy makers concerned with support services for birth families where a child has been adopted.
+This book is for all social workers, managers and policy makers concerned with support services for birth families where a child has been adopted.

-NOW AVAILABLE IN EBOOK AND HARD COPY
+AVAILABLE IN EBOOK AND HARD COPY

 Questions about eBooks?
 Check out our FAQs

-BUY EBOOK
+EBOOK

 Reviews